 Recognising the particular sensitivities surrounding the conducting of funerals during the COVID-19 pandemic, government restrictions are beginning to ease.
 Yet, the challenges surrounding the reintroduction of funerals in church buildings are particularly difficult.

-Details of when and how weddings can take place have been issued by each devolved government and details published on their websites.
+Details of when and how funerals can take place have been issued by each devolved government and details published on their websites.
+Links to these sites are available below and on ElimNET.
 Elim churches will need to wait until they have received NLT clearance for their building to reopen before planning funeral services in their buildings.

 Churches will need to assess how and whether they are able to conduct funerals safely in the light of their full risk assessment and in consultation with local undertakers and funeral services.

 We encourage ministers where possible to consider discussing with the family the possibility of a memorial service to be conducted for their loved one at a later time, though this is obviously something to be handled with discretion and sensitivity.

 Foodbanks should continue where possible, as they have throughout lockdown.
 The main priority is ensuring the safety of everyone who comes to a food bank – whether it’s someone needing help, someone volunteering their time, or someone making a donation.

 National organisations such as Trussell Trust are in daily contact with the food banks in their network about their local situation.
 They are centrally issuing updated guidance every day in a special daily bulletin, so please ensure you follow their national guidance.